Mazen-Almortada/incontext_translation/README.md

 ## 🔧 Configuration

 **Permissions**: Only **System Manager** or **Translation Editor** roles can use this feature.

+**Dependencies**: This app uses the `deep-translator` library for the translation suggestion feature.

 **Customization**: You can extend the list of selectors in `translation_mode.js` to target more elements.